bionick87/DiameterNet/README.md

 # Citations

-Sharing data and code is crucial for reproducibility and scientific progress, and should be rewarded.
-If you are reusing any of the shared data sets, flows or runs/studies, please honor their respective licences and citation requests.

 If you have used the DiameterNet code, please also cite:

 Savioli, N., Grisan, E., Visentin, S. et al. Real-time diameter of the fetal aorta from ultrasound.
 Neural Comput & Applic 32, 6735–6744 (2020). https://doi.org/10.1007/s00521-019-04646-3